 The Inishowen Gateway 3 star Hotel, Buncrana is the first hotel in Donegal to specialise in Cycling Breaks.
 With miles of quiet meandering country roads of challenging climbs and steep descents, Inishowen is a rich haven for Cycling enthusiasts.
 At the starting point of the Wild Atlantic Way Inishowen offers an unrivalled wild and wonderful coastal landscape.
-We are delighted to be working with an ex professional local cyclist who has produced a range of graded cycling routes to ensure an unforgettable cycling experience.
-The programme is available for individuals or groups and offers one of the toughest challenges in the Irish Cycling, 'Mamore Gap'.
+Inishowen includes one of the toughest challenges in the Irish Cycling, 'Mamore Gap' for both individuals and groups.

 - Excellent 3 star accommodation with healthy breakfast